 To avoid confusion, it is imperative not to use the hand pointer for other purposes.
 For example, command buttons already have a strong affordance, so they don’t need a hand pointer.
 The hand pointer must mean “this target is a link” and nothing else.

-The hand (and often underlined text) signifies a link.
 Links are not buttons.
 Links came along with the web.
-To help users understand that they’re different, they’re given the hand cursor.
-It serves as an extra clue.
-Here’s why:
+To help users understand that links are different from buttons and other interactive elements, they are given the pointer cursor.